crawl/crawl/crawl-ref/docs/crawl_manual.rst

   still remains.
 The instability of their own morphogenic matrix has made them very accomplished transmuters, but most other magic seems foreign to them.

+Palentongas (Pa)
+  The Palentongas are a large, scaled mammalian race, walking on four feet and swinging a powerful tail behind them.
+Their elephant-back armies terrorize the lands outside the Dungeon.

+  Palentongas are best known for their powerful roll attack, curling up and rolling into a crashing melee attack against nearby foes.
+They're well suited to melee combat and to casting supportive spells, but they're significantly worse at other forms of combat and advance quite slowly in experience levels.
+  Their body shape reduces the protection given by the body armour they wear.

 Gargoyles (Gr)
   A cross between ordinary stone gargoyles and living beings, Gargoyles are hideous humanoids with an affinity to rock.
 They have low health, but large